-Roasted banana cake is a great snack cake that is rich, moist, and flavorful.
-The roasted bananas add a touch of sweetness, while the browned butter in the cream cheese frosting gives this extra oomph.
+Banana walnut cake is a great snack cake that is rich, moist, and flavorful.
+The roasted bananas add a touch of sweetness, the toasted walnuts add a hint of nuttiness while the browned butter in the cream cheese frosting gives this extra oomph.

 How to make roasted banana cake